-Near the centre of the beautiful Angra do Heroísmo town is located 205 m tall volcanic cone, rising from the Atlantic ocean.
-This tuff volcano – Monte Brasil – is connected to the mainland with a narrow ishtmus and most of it is covered with forest.
-Last volcanic activity took place here some 23 thousand years ago.
+Near the center of the beautiful Angra do Heroísmo town is located 205 m tall volcanic cone, rising from the Atlantic ocean.
+This tuff volcano – Monte Brasil – is connected to the mainland with a narrow isthmus and most of it is covered with forest.
+The last volcanic activity took place here some 23 thousand years ago.

 Cavities in the rocks

 Chambers are not large – they seem to be not suitable for habitation.
-But those who made them, turned much attention to water supply.
-In one chamber is cistern.
+But those who made them turned much attention to the water supply.
+In one chamber is a cistern.
 Another has a system for gathering and distributing the water to several cavities made on the ground.
-One cave – with a cistern in it – has a trapeziodal form and an arch-shaped niche in a wall.
+One cave – with a cistern in it – has a trapezoidal form and an arch-shaped niche in a wall.

 Chambers are facing the Atlantic ocean.

-These are not the only such chambers – towards the east, near Monte de Facho is located another rock-cut chamber with ceremonial tank, rock-cut "chairs", cistern and post-holes which testify that a lighter structure was built here as well.
+These are not the only such chambers – towards the east, near Monte de Facho is located another rock-cut chamber with a ceremonial tank, rock-cut "chairs", cistern, and post-holes which testify that a lighter structure was built here as well.